|Years||1964 (4+ 7th)

 Silver – Single sculls behind Catti Moss who had been in the squad until at least November 1975

-Once she had finally finished competing, she took on being a Selector from 1981-1984, travelling to key events to watch squad crews in action.
+Once she had finally finished competing at senior level, she took on being a Selector from 1981-1984, travelling to key events to watch squad crews in action.
 In 1984, the last year when there was a non-coaching Selection Panel, although she was the women’s selector, all of the selectors (men’s, women’s, junior men’s, junior women’s, men’s lightweight, women’s lightweight) made joint decisions.
 This arrangement was subsequently abandoned because its obvious flaw was that each selector was involved with decisions concerning groups they knew little about, a point with which Christine wholeheartedly agrees saying, “I did wonder as to how valuable or relevant a role we were fulfilling.”
 But she does remember with a certain amount of pride that one of the crews she had to ‘select’ for the LA Olympics that year contained a certain Steve Redgrave.

 Today, Christine lives by the river in Reading, and keeps meaning to buy a ‘pootling’ dinghy.
 She still works part time in “the only job I’ve ever had” as a lecturer at Royal Holloway.
 Her single, Hoyo, lives in her garden under a tarpaulin as she can’t find a home for it, but the beautiful double is no more, having been crashed during a head race a couple of years after she’d given it to Staines (she hastens to add that Staines were very good to her, and as a result she gave her 1974 NIR winner’s plaque to them as a ‘thank you’).